Nekmo/pip-rating/docs/installation.rst

     $ curl -OL https://github.com/Nekmo/pip-rating/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, you can install it using the source directory:

 .. code-block:: console

-    $ python setup.py install
+    $ pip install /path/to/pip-rating

 .. _Github repo: https://github.com/Nekmo/pip-rating